 Allow the user to set a voltage to use as the target cutting voltage.

-Issue a “Torch Up” signal to the CNC if the voltage is less than X.X volts of the target cutting voltage.
+Issue a “Torch Up” signal to the CNC if the voltage is (how much) less than the target cutting voltage.

-Reset an active “Torch Up” signal to the CNC once the voltage is within X.X volts of the target cutting voltage.
+Reset an active “Torch Up” signal to the CNC once the voltage is within (what) of the target cutting voltage.

-Issue a “Torch Down” signal to the CNC if the voltage is greater than X.X volts of the target cutting voltage.
+Issue a “Torch Down” signal to the CNC if the voltage is (how much) greater than the target cutting voltage.

-Reset an active “Torch Down” signal to the CNC once the voltage is within X.X volts of the target cutting voltage.
+Reset an active “Torch Down” signal to the CNC once the voltage is within (what) of the target cutting voltage.

 The user shall have the ability to change the voltage setting while the plasma unit/THC is in operation (cutting).

-The user shall have the ability disable THC control of the z-axis (so that it can be set manually to the optimum cutting height) and command the THC to begin height control to the current height setting.

 Usage Data Maintained

 The system shall maintain data across power cycles that will be valuable to the user or can be used to improve operation of the overall system.
 The data maintained shall be: